 Depending on the nature of the allegation received, it is not feasible to incorporate every stage or action in an investigation.
-However, the following should serve as a set of minimum standards.
-The Monitoring Officer or their nominated officer may arrange for the appointment of an investigating officer who will:
+However the following should serve as a set of minimum standards.
+The Monitoring Officer or his/ her nominated officer may arrange for the appointment of an investigating officer who will:

-- Ensure that full details and clarifications of the concern are obtained. - Consider the involvement of any external agencies at this stage (e.g. the Police). - Ensure that the allegations are fully investigated with the assistance, where appropriate, of other individuals / bodies. - Consider in conjunction with the People Team and/or Service Director the potential for suspension from duty of employees for one of the reasons as detailed in the Council's disciplinary policy - Hold interviews with all relevant people as soon as possible. - Prepare a written report containing the findings of the investigation promptly at the conclusion of the investigation. - Keep the complainant informed of the progress of the investigations and, if appropriate, of the final outcome. - If one or more member(s) of staff is implicated then: - They should be informed as soon as is practicably possible; - The investigator should liaise with the relevant manager(s), where appropriate; - The investigator must keep an open mind; - The investigator's report will be passed to the Monitoring Officer who will decide what further action to take; and - The Monitoring Officer will inform any individuals under investigation and the relevant manager(s), where appropriate, as to whether or not the concern has been substantiated.
+- Ensure that full details and clarifications of the concern are obtained. - Consider the involvement of any external agencies at this stage (e.g. the Police). - Ensure that the allegations are fully investigated with the assistance, where appropriate, of other individuals / bodies. - Hold interviews with all relevant people as soon as possible. - Prepare a written report containing the findings of the investigation promptly at the conclusion of the investigation. - Keep the complainant informed of the progress of the investigations and, if appropriate, of the final outcome. - If one or more member(s) of staff is implicated then: - They should be informed as soon as is practicably possible; - The investigator should liaise with the relevant manager(s), where appropriate; - · The investigator must keep an open mind; - The investigator's report will be passed to the Monitoring Officer who will decide what further action to take; and - The Monitoring Officer will inform any individuals under investigation and the relevant manager(s), where appropriate, as to whether or not the concern has been substantiated.